LeooDer/ECS_189L_GameProject_TheStruggle/ProjectDocument.md

 Jump using the Space Key.

-Throw using the Ctrl key or Mouse Right Click button.
+Throw using the Ctrl Key or Left Mouse Click button.

 PlayerController script maps all input commands to IPlayerCommand Scripts that implement the Execute method.